 Text Books Sl.
-No Title of the Book Name of the Author/s Name of the Publisher Edition and Year 1 Fuzzy Logic with Engineering Applications Timothy J. Ross John Wiley and Sons 3/e, 2010 2 Fuzzy Sets and Fuzzy Logic: Theory and Applications George J. Klir and Bo Yuan Pearson 1/e, 2015
+No Title of the Book Title of the BookName of the Author/s Edition and Year 1 Fuzzy Logic with Engineering Applications Timothy J. Ross John Wiley and Sons 3/e, 2010 2 Fuzzy Sets and Fuzzy Logic: Theory and Applications George J. Klir and Bo Yuan Pearson 1/e, 2015